AbhinavSingh100/PrepEarlAI---AI-Mock-Interview-Platform/README.md

 - ✨ **AI-Powered Questions & Feedback** — Uses OpenAI's LLMs to dynamically generate questions and analyze user responses.
 - 🎤 **Speech Recognition & Dictation** — Records user answers using real-time speech-to-text with `react-hook-speech-to-text`.
-- 🧠 **Interview Types** — Choose between Technical, Behavioral, or General interviews.
 - 🧪 **Performance Summary** — End of interview feedback with clarity, confidence, and relevance scores.
 - 🔐 **Authentication System** — Secure login and registration using JWT, bcrypt, and MongoDB Atlas.
 - 💡 **Tech Stack Selection** — Users personalize interviews by selecting roles, experience level, and tech stacks.
-- 📊 **Progress Tracker** — See question progress in real-time with timers and indicators.
 - 🌐 **Deployed with Render** — Unified full-stack deployment with both frontend and backend in a single repo.

 ---